Electrochemical energy ecosystem

 • Fundamental understanding of transport (mass, momentum and energy) and reaction kinetics in porous media at small length scales.

-• Develop state-of-the-art computational models for characterization and generation of porous media structures.
+• Development of state-of-the-art computational models for characterization and generation of porous media structures.

 Lalit M. Pant_image